testdrive-profiling-master/profiles/Common/doc/docgen/src/Lua_expression.md

 %%% en
 # Lua expression

-Lua scripts are very lightweight, fast, and simple, making them the preferred language for non-programmers.
-There are examples of non-programmer game designers using it in various games such as 'Warcraft WoW' and 'Angry Birds'. docgen also operates by executing the docgen.lua file as listed in '@<bookmark:@How to run>'.
+Lua scripts are very lightweight, fast, and simple, making them the preferred script language for non-programmers. \
-In detail, docgen is implemented using general-purpose Lua basic functions and functions added to codegen, and document automation is again achieved through this implementation.
+There are examples of non-programmer game designers using it in various games such as 'Warcraft WoW' and 'Angry Birds'. docgen is also written in Lua, and documents can be structured in more detail using Lua syntax in addition to the MarkDown+HTML expression.
-The expression is a general-purpose Lua syntax, CodeGen's additional syntax, and the functions listed below are added.
+All functions added in codegen can be used for Lua functions, and the syntax below can be used additionally.

 * External Lua-related links
 ** @<link:https://en.wikipedia.org/wiki/Lua_(programming_language)/Lua wiki>